Varicospira cancellata

-Varicospira cancellata, common name the cancellated beak shell, is a species of sea snail, a marine gastropod mollusk in the family Rostellariidae, the true conchs.
+Varicospira cancellata, common name the cancellated beak shell, is a species of sea snail, a marine gastropod mollusk in the family Rimellidae, the true conchs.

 Description

 the length of the shell attains 36 mm.

 (Described as Rimella cancellata) The whorls are cancellated, occasionally varicose.
 The siphonal canal is produced upon the spire, which it ascends in a curved line.
 The interior of the outer lip is dentate.
 The color of the shell is pale yellowish brown, indistinctly banded with pale chestnut.